Selecting the Right Foam Material for Effective Sealing Applications

 Common sealing applications:

-• Industrial gaskets
+• Industrial and electrical enclosures

 Polyurethane (PU) Foam